tkdeng/htmlc/readme.md

 # HTMLC (HTML Conpiler)

 Compiles HTML to Elixir.
-Who said HTML is not a programming language?
+Who says HTML is not a programming language?

 This module is actually just another templating engine (and a really fast one).